FamilySearch/gedcom5-java/README.md

 tags found in nearly 50% of GEDCOMs is an accomplishment.

-If we also include the additional tags storable on model objects, the model is able to represent all of the information found in 93% of the GEDCOMs submitted to WeRelate.
-It's not 100% because GEDCOM data that is represented as strings in the model can't be extended with additional tags.
+If we also include the additional tags storable on model objects, the model is able to represent all of the information found in roughly 98% of the GEDCOMs submitted to WeRelate.
-For example, the gedcom STAT (status) tag is represented as a string in the GEDCOM standard and in the model, but a small number (<1%) of GEDCOMs include DATE as a sub-tag of the STAT tag.
-The DATE sub-tag of STAT isn't represented directly in the model and can't be stored as an additional tag on status because status is a string, not an object.

 The object model has the normal classes you'd expect for a GEDCOM-based object model: people, families, source citations, sources, notes, repositories, etc.